kdheepak/JuliaFormatter.vim/README.md

 $ julia --project /path/to/JuliaFormatter.vim/scripts/packagecompiler.jl
 ```

-Check the vim or your plugin manager documentation for this location.
+You can type `:echo g:JuliaFormatter_root` to find where this folder is located.
+For more information check vim documentation or consult your plugin manager documentation.

 Then in your `vimrc` set: